This Is How A Professional Model Sees Herself

-Suited Magazine's latest issue is out now.
-Here, we've reproduced the cover story, in which model, artist, and writer Myla DalBesio maps the history of her body and explores her perception of herself in "The Body Issue," a literary and emotional personal essay.

-Suited Magazine's latest issue is out now.
+This week marks the release of Suited Magazine's latest issue.
 Here, we've reproduced the cover story, in which model, artist, and writer Myla DalBesio maps the history of her body and explores her perception of herself in "The Body Issue," a literary and emotional personal essay.

 The things that you used to be so embarrassed of: that big freckle on the palm of your right hand, the little bump on your lip that came from nowhere and never went away.
 Now you're an adult, and it seems so silly that you ever cared about those little things, but you know how it is when you're a kid.
 That chicken-pox scar in between your eyebrows that you never noticed until someone pointed it out.
 It was that kid who told you, your freshman year.
 He was the one whose dad invented something.
 Key cards for hotel rooms, right?
 That sounds right.
 Something about the magnetic strip.